 a measure of the ‘success’ or ‘failure’ of the flexible arrangements.

-Evaluate the outcomes of the flexible arrangement at the end of the period.
+Evaluation of the outcomes of the flexible arrangement at the end of the period.

 Review

 Flexible arrangements will be reviewed at the end of each semester and at this time the parents (if appropriate) will be requested to meet with the Principal, or delegated representative, in order to discuss the progress of the student.
 Reviews may be conducted sooner if required by either the school or the provider of the alternative education arrangement.